With every big life change, we encounter challenges.

 One of the least-talked about topics of career change is your current and ongoing support system.

-Everyone needs a foundation of support as they approach any big life changes.
+Everyone needs a support system as they approach any big life changes.

 We have people that care about us and they want to be there to support us in times of need — whether it is to vent about our career change obstacles, seek advice on what to do, or to be the distraction we need from all the mental strength we’ve been exhausting to make our change happen.